[18F]-FEOBV PET Scan for Cognitive Function in Down Syndrome

 The trial protocol does not specify if you must stop taking your current medications.
 However, CNS-active medications are allowed if the dose is stable for at least 4 weeks.
 If you start new medications, the medical team will review your case to decide on the timing of baseline cognitive testing.

-Is the [18F]-FEOBV PET Scan a promising treatment for cognitive function in Down syndrome?
+What prior data suggests that the [18F]-FEOBV PET Scan is safe for assessing cognitive function in Down Syndrome?

 Paul A Newhouse, M.D.